Tines Pages and Applications Bootcamp Guide

 Now, open your “Start” page, input your desired information, and the story should route you through the process successfully.

-You should notice an email about 10 seconds later if you selected Github as a tool.
+You should notice an email a few seconds later if you selected Github as a tool.

 Click on the link in the email to complete the approval process for Github and note that the approval trigger emits an event and then calls out to Github to provision access.